RiiConnect24/Wii-Guide/_pages/Installing-arm9loaderhax.md

 ##### Section III - Configuring Luma3DS

-1. **Copy `arm9loaderhax.bin` from the Luma3DS zip to the root of your SD card, overwrite existing files**
-2. Reinsert your SD card into your 3DS
 1. Hold select on boot to enter the Luma3DS menu
   + Make sure to start holding the button before pressing power
   + If you get a black screen, [follow this troubleshooting guide](troubleshooting#ts_sys_a9lh)